rcarrata/rcarrata.github.io/_posts/2019-08-08-ocp4_sosreport.md

 ## Obtain the support-tools container in the node

-* Using podman, login with your RH credentials into the node:
+* Using podman, log in with your RH credentials on the node:

 ```
 # podman login registry.redhat.io